Jordan (footballer, born 1999)

-Anderson Jordan da Silva Cordeiro (born 22 April 1999), commonly known as Jordan, is a Brazilian footballer who plays as a central defender for Tombense, on loan from Cianorte.
+Anderson Jordan da Silva Cordeiro (born 22 April 1999), commonly known as Jordan, is a Brazilian footballer who plays as a central defender for Ukrainian club Zorya Luhansk.

 Club career

 Born in São Paulo, Jordan played for Corinthians and Ferroviária as a youth.
 He made his senior debut on 2 July 2017, coming on as a late substitute for Danilo Sacramento in a 2–1 Copa Paulista away win against Mirassol.

 In 2018, Jordan moved to Cianorte, but was subsequently loaned to Corinthians in June of that year, and featured for their under-20 squad and their under-23 squad in the 2019 Copa Paulista.
 On 20 December 2019, he moved to Botafogo-SP also in a temporary deal.

 Jordan was a regular starter for the Pantera during the campaign, as his club suffered relegation.
 On 17 February 2021, still owned by Cianorte, he joined Ceará until the end of the year.

 Jordan made his Série A debut on 5 June 2021, replacing Gabriel Lacerda late into a 1–3 away loss against Santos.